stackrox/kube-linter/docs/README.md

 with `.yaml` or `.yml` extensions are parsed, and Kubernetes objects are loaded from them.
 If a file is passed, it is parsed irrespective of extension.

-Users can pass a config file using the `--config` file to control which checks are executed, and to configure custom checks.
+Users can pass a config file using the `--config` flag to control which checks are executed, and to configure custom checks.
 An example config file is provided [here](../config.yaml.example).

 ## Built-in checks